i0brendan0/pokeyttrium/README.md

           post-game locations.
     - 18 trainers are scattered throughout the region, one for each type.
 Defeating them will give a bonus to damage done by their type.
+        - Will also give out a TM of their type.
     - Trainers may give out items after being beaten in a rematch.
     - New Moves
         - Parasomnia